-Apple's AirPods are the best wireless earbuds.
-But they're not the most affordable, thanks to their starting price of $159.
-The practically perfect AirPods Pro will set you back $250 should you decide to buy a pair of the new noise-cancelling buds.
+The best fake AirPods aren't hard to find.
+The real thing — Apple's AirPods — are among the best wireless earbuds and cult-certified fashion statement.
+But AirPods are not the most affordable audio product, thanks to their starting price of $159.
+And the more premium AirPods Pro will set you back $250 should you opt for a pair of the noise-cancelling buds.

-It's no shock that less expensive knockoffs have appeared all over the internet as a result.
-In fact, there are dozens of low-cost AirPods look-alikes sold on Amazon alone.
-To see if any of them could pass for the real thing, we ordered several of the top-selling search results fielded by "airpods" and "airpods knockoffs."
+It's no surprise that less expensive knockoffs have surfaced all over the internet as a result of people wanting to fit in for a fraction of the cost.
+There are dozens of low-cost models sold on Amazon alone.
+To see if any of them could pass for the real thing, we called in several of the top-selling search results fielded by "airpods" and "airpods knockoffs."

-With the help of the Tom's Guide team, those who are not AirPods users, we put six pairs of fake AirPods to the test.
-Taking both appearance and audio into consideration, here's how the phonies fared.
-(Make sure to check out our AirPods deals coverage for discounts on Apple's earbuds).
+When we put several pairs of fake AirPods to the test, none came close to passing for the real thing in terms of sound quality, but the appearance of some will fool the average passerby.
+Taking both design and audio into consideration, here's how the phonies fared.
+(Make sure to check out our all our best AirPods sales coverage for discounts on Apple's earbuds).

 1. i11 Bluetooth Headset

 Best fake AirPods in terms of design

 This pair of AirPod wannabes are convincing, especially from the outside.
 The case, though a half-inch larger, looks identical to the real thing.
 But it feels like cheap plastic, and the cap is snappy.
 It opens and shuts with a sharp shake, which real ones certainly don't do.

 Like the case, the i11 pods appear quite similar to real ones and feel the same in-ear.
 They're missing the dark sensors and microphone in the silver tip, though.
 Rather, the bottom exposes the charging mechanism.
 They also rapidly flash red and blue when in pairing mode.
 That's the only giveaway that would expose these as frauds in public.